Soul Mate (2016 film)

-Soul Mate is a 2016 Chinese romantic drama film directed by Derek Tsang, based on the novel of the same name by Anni Baobei.
-It stars Zhou Dongyu and Sandra Ma.
-It was released in China on September 14, 2016.
+Soul Mate is a 2016 romantic drama film directed by Derek Tsang, based on the novel of the same name by Anni Baobei.
+It stars Zhou Dongyu and Ma Sichun.
+A Hong Kong-Chinese co-production, the film was released on 14 September and 27 October 2016 in mainland China and Hong Kong respectively.

 Plot

 Thirty year-old working woman Li Ansheng's life in Shanghai is suddenly disrupted by the publication of a novel, entitled "Qiyue and Ansheng", a chronicle of her friendship with Qi Yue during her youth.
 Coupled with an accidental encounter with Su Jia Ming, a past love, her long repressed memories are unleashed with the force of a tsunami.
 The two girls seemed destined to become friends from the moment they entered high school.
-Though they were unseparable and believed that their bond would last for the rest of their lives, the cruelty of youth eventually led them to separate paths.
+Though they were inseparable and believed that their bond would last for the rest of their lives, the cruelty of youth eventually led them to separate paths.
 Even more shocking is the discovery of a long buried secret shared by the women - a secret that serves as an emblem of their youth and the proof of their friendship.